qwc-services/qwc-services.github.io/src/topics/Interfacing.md

 ## Launching external websites

-QWC2 menu entries can be configured to launch external websites as described in [opening external websites](../configuration/ViewerConfiguration.md#opening-external-websites).
+QWC menu entries can be configured to launch external websites as described in [opening external websites](../configuration/ViewerConfiguration.md#opening-external-websites).

 ## Javascript API